 For Option 1:

-- If and when conforming/passing test reports are received, and there is no action pending from the inspection visit, BIS will process the application for grant of license.
+- If and when conforming/passing test reports are received, and no action is pending from the inspection visit, BIS will process the application for a license grant.

 For Option 2:

-- After Factory Inspection, if there is no action pending, BIS will process the application for grant of license.
+- After Factory Inspection, if no action is pending, BIS will process the application for a license grant.

 - Once it is decided to grant the license, you will be requested by BIS to submit the requisite payment.
 Once payment is received, your license number will be generated and communicated to you.

 - After granting a license, the applicants must follow the Scheme of Inspection and Testing and the terms of the BIS license.